2406-Ryan-Java-FS/Group-3/README.md

 	try_files $uri $uri/ =404;
 }

-Goto command line or gitbash and start nginx start nginx
+Goto command line or gitbash and start nginx from your home folder ~ start nginx

 In the browser, on port 80, goto localhost/project1/index.html